WICG/web-app-launch/sw_launch_event.md

 ## Background

+The proposed API here is an extension to launch handlers described in https://github.com/WICG/web-app-launch/blob/main/launch_handler.md#background and https://wicg.github.io/web-app-launch/.

-There are many different ways that web apps can be launched at present.
-These include:
+This proposal handles the same ways that web apps can be launched as described in there, such as:

 1. **Navigations:** A user clicks a link into a Social Media web app.
 2. **OS Shortcuts:** A user opens an Image Editor web app using an OS shortcut (e.g. on their desktop).
 This shortcut was created when they installed the app.
-3. **Protocol Handlers:** A user clicks on a `mailto:` protocol link which a website has registered to handle using the [`registerProtocolHandler`](https://html.spec.whatwg.org/multipage/system-state.html#dom-navigator-registerprotocolhandler) API.
+3. **Protocol Handlers:** A user clicks on a `mailto:` protocol link which a website has registered to handle using the [`registerProtocolHandler`](https://html.spec.whatwg.org/multipage/system-state.html#dom-navigator-registerprotocolhandler) API or [`"protocol_handlers"` manifest member](https://wicg.github.io/manifest-incubations/index.html#protocol_handlers-member).
 4. **Web Share Target:** A user shares an image with an Image Editor web app that has registered as a share target using the [Web Share Target API](https://wicg.github.io/web-share-target/level-2/).

-There are also ways to launch web apps which don't exist yet, but which we would like to have in the future:
-1. **File Handlers:** A user opens a file that an Image Editor web app has registered to handle. ([Proposal](https://github.com/WICG/file-handling)).
+5. **File Handlers:** A user opens a file that an Image Editor web app has registered to handle using the [`"file_handlers"` manifest member](https://wicg.github.io/manifest-incubations/index.html#file_handlers-member)).
-2. **Content Type Handlers:** A user navigates to a PDF and it is opened using a PDF viewer web app.
-3. **Deep-link shortcuts API**.
-A user clicks an OS action to compose a new email with an email client.
-They are taken to the compose screen of the email client.
-(Proposed API: [proposal 1](https://gist.github.com/kenchris/0acec2790cd38dfdff0a7197ff00d1de); [proposal 2](https://docs.google.com/a/chromium.org/document/d/1WzpCnpc1N7WjDJnFmj90-Z5SALI3cSPtNrYuH1EVufg/edit)).

-## `launch` Event

-This explainer proposes a new API for Service Workers to prevent certain incoming navigations into a web app from completing.
-The navigation can then be handled with custom logic.
-This allows sites to catch new windows or tabs being opened in their scope, block the window/tab from opening, and redirect the navigation into an existing window.
+## `launch_handler` manifest member

+This explainer proposes adding a new `"service-worker"` value to the `client_mode` field of the `launch_handler` manifest member.
+This would invoke a `"launch"` event on a service worker instead of handling a launch as normal.
+This allows the site to for example redirect the navigation into an existing window or trigger a notification.

+Since service worker scopes and web app manifest scopes don't necesarilly match, the service worker used for this event would the active worker of whatever registration has the URL being navigated to/launched in scope.
+If no such service worker can be found (or if the user agent otherwise decides this particular launch should not trigger a `"launch"` event) the next supported option from the provided list of `client_mode`s will be used instead.

-Crucially, this only allows *certain* navigations to be intercepted.
+Like with existing `launch_handler` options, this only allows *certain* navigations to be intercepted.
 The user is still in control of the experience, so if they really want to, they can say "Open in new tab" and the app will not be allowed to prevent the page from opening.
 This is only used to prevent basic navigations, such as left-clicking a link.

 Further, not every navigation to a web app would trigger a `launch` event, only those that indicate it is being launched like an app.
 Typically, only events external to the app could trigger a `launch` event (e.g. navigations from a website outside of the app's scope into the app, opening a file, sharing a link to the app).

-Notice that all the current ways of launching an app described in the [Background](#background) section invoke the app via a navigation:
-1. **OS Shortcuts:** The launch URL in the web app manifest will be navigated to.
-3. **Protocol Handlers:** A URL is registered to be the protocol handler.
-This will be navigated to and data about the invocation will be passed in URL parameters.
-4. **Web Share Target:** A URL is associated with a share target.
-This will be navigated to.
-Share data is passed via GET or POST parameters.

-Hence, this proposal would allow web apps to control their launch surface for all of the above types of invocation.

 ### Example